techidaily/site-animation-videos/source/_posts/how-to-make-your-own-gif-on-whatsapp-in-simple-ways.md

 ## Conclusion

 These free online GIF makers discussed above allows you to turning images or videos to looping and animated GIFs quickly.
-If you want to try more offline GIF creators, you can check our picks of[best free GIF creators in 2019](https://tools.techidaily.com/wondershare/filmora/download/), which includes both offline and online gif creators.
+If you want to try more offline GIF creators, you can check our picks of [best free GIF creators in 2019](https://tools.techidaily.com/wondershare/filmora/download/), which includes both offline and online gif creators.
 Which one(s) will you use to make a GIF online?
 Share with us in the comment section below.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)